interkosmos/fortran-sdl2/README.md

-# f08sdl2: Fortran 2008 Interface to SDL 2.0
+# fortran-sdl2: Fortran 2008 Interfaces to SDL 2.0
-A collection of ISO C binding interfacec to
+A collection of ISO C binding interfaces to
 [Simple DirectMedia Layer 2.0](https://www.libsdl.org/) (SDL 2.0), for multimedia and game programming in Fortran.
 SDL versions tested against: